 Type of Task Target Very easy.
 Such a task can be achieved by a person 10 (-10) with little or no skill with a good chance of success.
 A professional will always succeed.
 Easy.
 Anyone with a small amount of skill will be able to 15 (-5) achieve this with a good chance of success, though it will be difficult for someone without any training at all.
 Moderate.
 Such tasks can be achieved without difficulty 20 (+0) by a professional in ideal conditions.
 Those without proper training can find it difficult however.
 Challenging.
 People with less than professional level of 25 (+5) skill will find it hard to succeed, and it is out of league of someone with only basic familiarity.
 Difficult.
 Such tasks require a highly skilled person.
 30 (+10) Anyone with less than professional competence will always fail, and even professionals will be hard pressed.
 Very difficult.
 A master of the skill can achieve such tasks 40 (+20) with confidence, others will fail.
 About the highest level of difficulty under normal circumstances.
 Extreme.
 A very difficult task under poor conditions.
 50 (+30) Heroic.
 Truly heroic.
 60 (+40) Sheer folly.
-Someone with superhuman level of skill will 75 (+55) be hard pressed to achieve this difficulty.
-Absurd.
-Well beyond what most people could achieve.
-100 (+80) Above average attributes are required to have even a chance of success.
+Someone with superhuman level of skill will 75 (+55) be hard pressed to achieve this difficulty. ' ' se mara pressed to deline ve ans difficulty.